-Level Renewable Energy and Low Carbon Fuels Activity Reported Platinum The city has installed bicycle racks, and other amenities at agency facilities to promote bicycle use by agency employees and visitors.
-2016 The city has consolidated offices that community members often visit at the same time (such as building permitting and environmental health permitting) to reduce vehicle miles traveled.
-3. City staff have planned various bike routes, trails, and sidewalks throughout the City of Moorpark.
-The City has secured funding for adding bike lanes to Princton Avenue, the Arroyo Vista Recreation Center sidewalk/bike path from the pedestrian bridge to the park entrance, and sidewalk/accessibility improvements at the civic center.
+- 4. The city has installed bicycle racks and other amenities at agency facilities to promote bicycle use by agency employees and visitors. - 5.
+The city has consolidated offices that community members often visit at the same time, such as building permitting and environmental health permitting, to reduce vehicle miles traveled. - 6.
+City staff have planned various bike routes, trails, and sidewalks throughout the City of Moorpark.
+The city has secured funding for adding bike lanes to Princeton Avenue, the Arroyo Vista Recreation Center sidewalk/bike path from the pedestrian bridge to the park entrance, and sidewalk/accessibility improvements at the civic center.
 Funds have also been secured to design a bike lane/pedestrian sidewalk from Collins Drive to the Simi Valley city limit.
 Additionally, the city has planned for eight future projects that include installing bike lanes, feasibility studies for pedestrian bridges, new sidewalks, and trails.

-Efficient Transportation Activity
+Efficient Transportation Activities

-Level Efficient Transportation Activity Reported Silver 1.
-The city established a Traffic System Management (TSM) Fund in 2004.
-The TSM Fund collects fees from projects that exceed Federal, State, and local air quality regulations.
-The TSM Fund includes six categories for expenditures: bicycle facilities, trails, transit, alternative fuel vehicles, building technology, and administrative.
-Since 2004, the TSM Fund has been used to help install bus turnouts and shelters, purchase three hybrid vehicles, fund trail studies, and help fund the Moorpark Transit System and associated use of CNG fuel.
-2016
+1. The city established a Traffic System Management (TSM) fund in 2004.
+The TSM fund collects fees from projects that exceed federal, state, and local air quality regulations.
+Since 2004, the TSM fund has been used to help install bus turnouts and shelters, purchase three hybrid vehicles, fund trail studies, and help fund the Moorpark Transit System and associated use of CNG fuel.

-Level Efficient Transportation Activities Reported Gold City Council Policies Resolution 2012-3091, Policy 7.8 requires use of rubberized asphalt in all new street construction projects.
-The city uses Asphalt Rubber Aggregate Membrane (ARAM) which is a rubberized asphalt sealing treatment using recycled tires.
-ARAM is used under a slurry seal or asphalt top coat.
-Recycled asphalt and concrete are used in road base and new asphalt pavement.
-Recycled scrap tires are also used in asphalt pavement.
+- Resolution 2012-3091, Policy 7.8 requires use of rubberized asphalt in all new street construction projects.
+The city uses Asphalt Rubber Aggregate Membrane (ARAM), which is a rubberized asphalt sealing treatment using recycled tires.
 Since 2007, the city has placed 26 miles of rubberized asphalt resulting in diversion of approximately 50,000 scrap tires from landfills.
-The city has also placed 17 miles of ARAM, diverting 10,500 tires from the landfill.
-In 2008, the city completed installation of two Traffic Signal Synchronization systems on two of the city's main thoroughfares, Los Angeles Avenue and Tierra Rejada Road.
+The city has also placed 17 miles of ARAM, diverting 10,500 tires from the landfill. - 3.
+In 2008, the city completed installation of two traffic signal synchronization systems on two of the city's main thoroughfares, Los Angeles Avenue and Tierra Rejada Road.
 A total of 21 new signals were installed, which increased the average speed and decreased the number of stops on both thoroughfares.
-2016